qutip/qutip/doc/guide/guide-basics.rst

 	In [3]: q.data

 The data attribute returns a message stating that the data is a sparse matrix.
-All Qobjs store their data as a sparse matrix to save memory.
-To access the underlying matrix one needs to use the :func:`qutip.Qobj.full` function as described in the functions section.
+All ``Qobj`` instances store their data as a sparse matrix to save memory.
+To access the underlying dense matrix one needs to use the :func:`qutip.Qobj.full` function as described below.

 .. _basics-qobj-math:

 Qobj Math
 ----------

-The rules for mathematical operations on Qobj's are similar to standard matrix arithmetic:
+The rules for mathematical operations on ``Qobj`` instances are similar to standard matrix arithmetic:

 .. ipython::